-9. Requirements for registration None
+9.Requirements for registration None

-Introduction to the Sciences of the Artificial (人工物の科学通論)
+Introduction to the Sciences of the Artificial(人工物の科学通論)

-Grade M1,2 Semester Fall Credits 2 Instructor NAKAKOJI Kumiyo
+Grade M1,2 Semester Fall Credits 2 Instructor NAKAKOJI Kumiyo design, cognitive science, representations, communication, creativity, interaction

 This course aims to construct the knowledge and skills that are essential in the studies of design as the sciences of the artificial.

 Students will learn models and principles related to information artifacts, as well as the fundamentals of the cognitive and social science behind them through simple experimentation and reflections.
 The course focuses on essential topics including representation, communication, interactive perception characteristics, and collective creativity & social capital.